dotnetarium/Dotnetarium.Analyzers.SCS/docs/RuleConfiguration.md

 You need to modify the `Config/Main.yml` file to add new entry points, sources, sinks and/or sanitizers.
 Looks scary, but try to find a suitable example in the file and reuse it.

-Some attempt to provide some samples and exlain usage is below.
+An attempt to provide some samples and exlain usage is below.

 ## Entry Points